- TypeScript 98%

 Backups

 Restic-based automated backups cover the PostgreSQL database and media files.
-Configure from Settings → Backup:
+Configure from Settings → Backup.

-s3:s3.us-west-004.backblazeb2.com/bucket), S3-compatible, SFTP, rclone - Schedule — cron expression (e.g.
+- Schedule — independent cron expression (e.g.

-0 3 * * *for 3am daily); leave blank to disable - Retention — number of snapshots to keep (older ones are pruned automatically)
+0 3 * * *for 3am daily); leave blank to disable - Retention — number of snapshots to keep (older ones pruned automatically)

 Import